 The Open Door exists to serve people at their point of need, cultivating personal growth and community sustainability.
 Serving those individuals who are homeless and low income.
 We model our Faith in Jesus by providing practical solutions, to physical, spiritual, and relational brokenness.

 Open Door’s vision is to foster life transformation in a compassionate collaborative community where the marginalized feel safe asking for help, resources are accessible, and all are treated with dignity.

 Who We Are

-The Open Door Mission started out of Ernie Blanchette’s concern for having a shelter in Glens Falls.
-After a feasibility study, it was determined that a soup kitchen was of more immediate need.
-The Open Door served its first 13 hot meals from an RV in Peter Shabat’s parking lot off of South Street in Glens Falls, NY, on September 5, 1991.
-When it became too cold to serve outdoors, Peter Mastrangelo (representing Glens Falls National Bank) offered us the bank’s “community room,” and later, a storefront on South Street.
+The Open Door Mission started from Ernie Blanchette’s concern for having a shelter in Glens Falls, New York.
+A feasibility study revealed that a soup kitchen was of more immediate need.
+The Open Door served its first 13 hot meals from an RV in Peter Shabat’s parking lot off of South Street in Glens Falls on September 5, 1991.
+When it became too cold to serve outdoors, Peter Mastrangelo (representing Glens Falls National Bank) offered the bank’s Community Room and a storefront on South Street.
 In October of 1993, Open Door moved to 24 South Street, and from there, to 47 Lawrence Street in 2010.
-In 2018 we were able to move into a new space at 226 Warren Street which will continue to be renovated to meet the needs of those experiencing homelessness and poverty in Greater Glens Falls.
+In 2018, the Mission moved into its new and permanent facility at 226 Warren Street as the need for services to meet the growing poverty demands persists in the greater Tricounty region.
+From our founding in 1991 to today, The Open Door Mission remains focused on meeting the needs of those most vulnerable in our community.